-You can open databases in Exportizer by the following ways:
+Databases can be opened by the following ways:

-3. Some files (e.g. DB or DBF) can be opened using file associations.
-If such a file was associated with Exportizer when installing the software, it is enough to click it twice and Windows will automatically start Exportizer, and it will open the selected file.
+Some files (for example, DB, DBF etc.) can be opened by using file associations.
+If such a file is associated with Exportizer or Exportizer Pro, then it is enough to click it twice and Windows will automatically start the associated program, and it will open the selected file.

 After opening (connecting) the specified data source, all tables from it will be shown in the left part of the main window.
 You can open needed table from the table list by clicking it or selecting it by keyboard means.
 If the selected database file is a database table (for example, dBase (.DBF) file, file of comma separated values (.CSV) etc.), Exportizer will open its folder as a database and then open that database file as a table.

 In Exportizer Pro, it is possible to build and open custom SQL queries.
 To show SQL editor, click SQL Editor button or select the corresponding item from Query menu.
 To open an SQL query, type the query text in the SQL editor and then click Execute Query button or select the corresponding item from Query menu.